 There is an obvious cost to providing security for any building, but the legal and emotional upshot for not doing so, especially when a death is involved, will be far greater.
 Sadly, many property owners are unaware of the legal responsibility forced on them to ensure the health and safety of anyone who enters, regardless of their purpose or agenda.

-Security may include steel screens, intruder alarms, video verified alarms, CCTV cameras and towers or the physical presence of hired security guard or even security dogs.
+Security may include steel screens, intruder alarms, video verified alarms, cameras and mobile CCTV towers or the physical presence of hired security guard or even security dogs.
 All of these precautions will help ensure abandoned buildings remain secure and safe, preventing unauthorised entry and the possibility of tragic accidents.